hivelearning/.github/.github/ISSUE_TEMPLATE/performance_issue.md

 ---

 **Describe the issue**
-A clear and concise description of what the issue is.
+//A clear and concise description of what the issue is.
 If relevant include:
-1. User {} navigated to page {url} in organisation {organisation}
+ - User {} navigated to page {url} in organisation {organisation}

 **To Reproduce**
 Steps to reproduce the behavior: